JoaoGadelha/credere/README.md

   <img src="./text_display2.png" width="20%">
 </p>

-The tags are saved in localStorage, so that the user may refresh or even close the page, and his/her tags will be restored in the next time they visit the app.

 ## Technologies used
-The frontend was built with React.js consuming the Github API (https://api.github.com/users).
+The frontend was built with React.js, while the backend was built in Node.js and Express.js.
+The app saves the probe info in a Mongo database running in MongoDB Atlas.

-The site is live at https://joaoricardotg-brainnco.netlify.app/
+The site is live at https://joaoricardotg-credere.netlify.app/, while the backend is hosted in https://credere-backend.herokuapp.com/ (the backend doesn't display anything, it just serves the requests from the frontend.
+If you want to interact with it, either build an app or use Postman with the routes explained below).

+## Backend routes

 ## Commands for this app